 Conscious consideration of public health principles helps to maintain focus on the bigger picture of the public health emergency.
 Such focus is not usual in ordinary circumstances, where research is proposed and conducted in pursuit of career building and specialisation plans, as well as following developing trends identified through national prioritisation and funding opportunities.
 The singular focus on a novel virus across the globe that followed the realisation of the rapid and indiscriminate destructiveness of the COVID-19 virus was unprecedented.
 Instead of competitiveness being the strongly relevant element in the quest to find a vaccine, cooperation across borders, and sharing of funding, knowledge and data became common.

 Note: For specific guidance on conducting clinical trials during a public health emergency, see SA GCP (2020) at 10.11.

-) Novel virus considerations
+e) Novel virus considerations

 Whether a novel virus or other cause drives the public health emergency, certain ethical principles and scientific integrity conventions informing development of appropriate medical interventions must be considered and implemented to ensure that research participants are treated humanely and respectfully.